TikTok’s Most Viral Perfumes Have This One Note In Common

 These are the best rose perfumes

-“Even if you are not a rose person,” says Somer, “it’s easier than ever to find a blend that feels fresh, modern and works for you.”
-In addition to Narciso Rodriguez’s Music Noir Rose (which I cannot stop wearing), I’m also obsessed with the flirty, fruity Régime des Fleurs Little Flower because Lisa Stardust (New York City-based astrologer) told me its notes are more or less the ones which are included in a love spell.
-Think: Ottoman rose, honeysuckle and peony.
-Then there’s Mack n Gnosh’s wine-inspired Amarosé Eau de Parfum, with rose petals, Bulgarian rose, tonka bean and patchouli.
-There was also a time last year when Miss Dior Eau de Parfum (so wearable thanks to Damask rose, jasmine and blood orange) became my ‘bedtime fragrance’, a notion currently gaining popularity on social media.

 If you’re looking to find your signature rose fragrance, but you’re unsure where to start, it all depends on your scent goal.
-If you want a lively perfume that makes you feel energised, look for blends of blackcurrant, lemon, tonka and musk, like Zara’s ROSE Eau de Toilette or Tory Burch’s Essence of Dreams Sublime Rose.
+If you want a lively perfume that makes you feel energised, look for blends of blackcurrant, lemon, tonka and musk, like Zara’s ROSE Eau de Toilette.
 If you want to feel warm and sexy, you’ll do well with a velvety rose combined with notes of amber, oud, patchouli, or labdanum.
 R29 rates Le Labo’s Rose 31, Byredo’s Rose Noir and Frederic Malle’s Portrait of a Lady, not to mention Maison Francis Kurkdjian’s Oud Satin Mood, with oud and vanilla.
-If you’re looking for something fresh and green, seek out rose paired with bergamot, peony or woods, such as Soie Malaquais from Dries Van Noten, Xerjoff’s Soprano, and Louis Vuitton’s Attrape-Rêves.
+If you’re looking for something fresh and green, seek out rose paired with bergamot, peony or woods, such as Xerjoff’s Soprano, and Louis Vuitton’s Attrape-Rêves.
 Failing that, TikTok’s rose perfume connoisseurs are bound to inspire you.

 At the end of the day, rose perfume really is for everyone.
 Just like any one of us individuals, O’Toole says that the humble rose can be feminine, masculine or androgynous.
 It can be soft or sharp, linear or multifaceted — and that versatility is the rose’s superpower.